TommyJones/textmineR/README.md

 # textmineR
-Text mining functions, complimentary to J. Chang's lda package
+Functions for Text Mining and Topic Modelin

+An aid for text mining in R, with a syntax that
-This package implements various functions related to latent Dirichlet allocation (LDA).
-It is designed to work with the "lda" package by J. Chang.
+    is more familiar to experienced R users.
+Also, implements various functions related to topic modeling.
+It works well with with the "lda" package by J.
+    Chang.

 Below is a demo of some of the functionality in `textmineR`

     library(textmineR)
-    library(tm)

     # Load some data into the workspace and convert it to a character vector
-    data(acq)

-    documents <- sapply(acq, function(x) x$content)
+    data(acq2)

     # Create a document term matrix
     dtm <- Vec2Dtm(documents, min.n.gram=1, max.n.gram=2)